vishwas182002/vishwas182002/README.md

 <h2>About Me</h2>

 <p>
-I’m <strong>Vishwas Kothari</strong>, a CS graduate student and AI researcher focused on building machine learning systems that are not only accurate, but understandable and trustworthy.
+I'm <strong>Vishwas Kothari</strong>, a CS graduate student and AI researcher focused on building machine learning systems that are not only accurate, but understandable and trustworthy.
-My work spans explainable AI, data engineering, vision-language models, and ML research, with experience at ISRO’s Space Applications Centre and projects across financial AI, optimizer behavior, and robustness.
+My work spans explainable AI, data engineering, vision-language models, and ML research, with experience at ISRO's Space Applications Centre and projects across financial AI, optimizer behavior, and robustness.
 I care about turning complex ideas into systems people can inspect, question, and rely on.
 </p>